App Dashboard

 This document describes the App Dashboard interface and its settings.
 If you have just created a new app, you do not need to read all of this documentation and configure dashboard settings now; you can start building and testing right away and return to these documents to learn about relevant dashboard settings as needed.

-The Apps panel serves as the App Dashboard's entry point.
+My Apps serves as the App Dashboard's entry point.
 It displays basic information about each of your apps: their IDs, your role on each of them, and the number of unread developer notifications they have received.
 It also allows you to remove yourself from apps that you have been invited to by other developers, remove your own apps, archive your own apps, and begin the Data Use Checkup process, if required.

 App IDs are generated upon app creation.
 They are unique to each app and cannot be changed.
 App IDs are typically not needed unless you are programmatically adjusting your app's settings, or querying endpoints that require your app ID (there are only a handful of these).